amalyali/eSASS/docs/running_eSASS/overview.md

 with example datasets found in ```/home/amalyali/data1/eSASS/data``` from the ds machines.

+## Task descriptions
+See the [eSASS wiki](https://wiki.mpe.mpg.de/eRosita/TaskDescriptions) for further details on each task- though page could be outdated.

 ## Encountered an error?
 ***Check*** the parameters that each task accepts using the command ```plist``` (provided by HEASARC).
 Changes to input parameter names can sometimes not be updated in code documentation.